ANDRILL: Work

+In 2010, an ANDRILL team discovered a new species of sea anemone that lives on the underside of the Ross Ice Shelf.
+A sample was taken back to McMurdo station for further study, and the species was a bit mysterious as it was understood how it attaches itself to the ice.
+The ANDRILL team discovered it by accident, they normally work on drilling ice cores.

 Virtual Field Trip

 The New Zealand online education programme, LEARNZ, conducted a virtual field trip to the Ross Sea drill site in November 2006.
 In 2007, over 3,500 New Zealand school students joined LEARNZ teacher Darren on this trip.
 Telephone conferences were held between students and ANDRILL scientists from the drill site and the Crary Laboratory at McMurdo station.

 Media coverage

 NBC's news anchor Ann Curry reported from the ANDRILL camp at the U.S. McMurdo Base for a week beginning October 2, 2007.
 Ann Curry, reporting for a series called "Ends of the Earth," had hoped to tape at the South Pole, was held up at McMurdo due to severe weather conditions.
 The weather broke and about 1 a.m. local time on Friday, Nov.
 9, Curry and crew finally touched down at the South Pole.
 It is not unusual for there to be flight delays to South Pole in the early part of the austral summer.